posted November 23, 2021

 - 4-5 additional chocolate cookies, crushed (as a garnish)

-- Prepare the cookie crust by placing the 25 chocolate cookies in a food processor and pulsing until the mixture resembles sand.
+- Make the crust.
+Prepare the cookie crust by placing the 25 chocolate cookies in a food processor and pulsing until the mixture resembles sand.
 Slowly stream in the melted butter as the processor spins.
-Dump out the crust mixture into a 9 inch pie pan.
-Press the mixture against the bottom and sides of a pan with the back of a spoon until the inside of the pan is covered with an even layer of the crust.
+Dump out the crust mixture into a 9-inch pie pan.
+Press the mixture against the bottom and sides of a pan with the back of a spoon until the inside of the pan is covered with an even layer of crust.
 Refrigerate while you prepare the filling.

-- Place the 4 teaspoons of cold water in small bowl and sprinkle in the unflavored gelatin.
+- Prepare the filling.
+Place 4 teaspoons of cold water in a small bowl and sprinkle in the unflavored gelatin.
 Stir until just combined and let sit for 5 minutes.
 While the gelatin is sitting, pour the heavy cream, powdered sugar, and vanilla in a large mixing bowl or the bowl of a stand mixer.

-- Chill the assembled pie in the refrigerator for 2-3 hours and then slice and serve!
+- Chill and enjoy.
+Chill the assembled pie in the refrigerator for 2-3 hours and then slice and serve!